unibypass51/parallel-ai-macos-overlay-lockdown/README.md

-# ⚡ Parallel AI — Intelligent macOS Overlay
+# 🔓 Parallel AI — Lockdown Browser Bypass

 <div align="center">

-### 🚀 Smart AI Overlay for macOS
+### 🚀 Smart Overlay for macOS

-Work faster, study more efficiently, and access your favorite AI platforms directly from your desktop without interrupting your workflow.
+Work faster, study without interruptions, and access your favorite AI platforms directly from your desktop.

-**Parallel AI** is a lightweight macOS productivity tool designed to help users capture text, take screenshots, and interact with AI platforms quickly through a clean floating overlay.
+**Parallel AI** is an application designed for macOS that allows you to use artificial intelligence tools, capture text, take screenshots, and manage content.

 </div>